qooxdoo/qooxdoo/docs/cli/compile-json.md

 - `type` - (**optional**, **advanced**) this is "browser" (the default) for the typical, web browser based, application or "node" for a node.js server application.
 - `loaderTemplate` - (**optional**, **advanced**) this is the boot loader template file, usually determined automatically from the application `type`
 - `minify` - (**optional**) determines the minification to be used for this application, if the target supports it; overrides other settings.
 Can be `off`, `minify`, `mangle` or `beautify`; takes precedence over the target's `minify` setting.
-- `writeIndexHtmlToRoot` - (**optional** ) if true the index.html file will be written to the target output directory.
-Allowed only once if you have more then one application.
-The index.html get's an <base href="appname" /> if set to true.
+- `default` - (**optional** ) if true, this application is considered the default when serving the application; if not provided then the first browser app is the default application.
+When applications are generated, each application has it's own directory inside the target directory and also has it's own `index.html`.
+However, there is an `index.html` which is generated in the target output directory that runs the "default" application.

 A complete example is:
 ```json5